History of taxation in the United Kingdom: Purchase tax and Value-added tax

+In his first budget, in March 1971, Conservative Chancellor Anthony Barber proposed to replace purchase tax (and Selective Employment Tax) with Value Added Tax (VAT), which was among the prerequisites for Britain's prospective membership of the European Economic Community (EEC).
+The UK joined the EEC in January 1973 and VAT came into force in April 1973, at a standard rate of 10%.
+The rates of Purchase Tax for various classes of goods at the start of 1973, before it gave way to VAT, were 13%, 22%, 36% and 55%.

 Income tax

 UK income tax has changed over the years.
 Originally it taxed a person's income, regardless of whether they had a legal obligation to pass it on to another person and would not have had any benefit from it.
 Modern income tax is only due when a person receives income to which he or she is beneficially entitled.
 Since 1965, income tax only applies to natural persons; since then, companies are subject instead to corporation tax.
 These changes were consolidated by the Income and Corporation Taxes Act 1970.
-Also the schedules under which tax is levied have changed.
+Also, the schedules under which tax is levied have changed.
 Schedule B was abolished in 1988, Schedule C in 1996 and Schedule E in 2003.
 For income tax purposes, the remaining schedules were superseded by the Income Tax (Trading and Other Income) Act 2005, which also repealed Schedule F completely.
 The Schedular system and Schedules A and D still remain in force for corporation tax.
 The highest rate of income tax peaked in the Second World War at 99.25%.
-It was then slightly reduced and was around 90% through the 1950s and 60s.
+It was then slightly reduced and was around 90% through the 1950s and 1960s.